redpencilio/forking-store/README.md

 # forking-store
-forking store that works with both front-end js(ember) and back-end js(node with babel)
+Forking store that works with both front-end js(ember) and back-end js(node with babel)

 `npm install forking-store`